bbleds/FarmersMarketIonic-/README.md

 This app was one of my first experiences with Ionic.
 My overall goal was to -
  1. Develop an app that integrated multiple APIs (one specifically being the Google Maps API)
- 2. Gain a greater understanding connecting express with front-end (namely using proxies via express to resolve CORS issues)
+ 2. Gain a greater understanding of connecting express with front-end (namely using proxies via express to resolve CORS issues)
  3. Gain Experience working with Angular, Ionic, Node, and Express.

 #Features